chainer/chainer-chemistry/docs/source/development.rst

 As an immediate consequence of the semantic versioning, we may break compatibility of public APIs including addition, deletion, change in semantics of them anytime in the major version zero.
 Since APIs of Chainer Chemistry are still immature and unstable, introduction of new features can sometime involve compatibility break.
-If we are faced with a dilemma between cost for backward compatibility and benefit of new features, we are likely to give up the former because we want to place importance on introducing new features as early as possible.
+If we are faced with a dilemma between cost for backward compatibility and benefit of new features, we are likely to give up the former because we want to place importance on introducing new features as soon as possible.
 Of course, we care backward compatibility whenever it is easy and low-cost.

 Like `ChainerCV <https://twitter.com>`_, Chainer Chemistry provides several off-the-shelf deep learning models (e.g. Neural Finger Print) whose papers are available in such as arXiv or conferences related to machine learning.
 Although, most of published papers reports evaluation results of the models with publicly available datasets, we do *NOT* guarantee the reproducibility of experiments in the papers.